 Weed is commonly recognized as a gateway drug.
 However, its association to harder drugs has been widely debated.

 Many believe marijuana builds a person’s tolerance to stronger drugs, and certain studies back up this idea.
-A study published in the International Journal of Drug Policy found nearly 45 percent of regular marijuana smokers used another illicit drug later in life.
+A study published in the International Journal of Drug Policy found that nearly 45 percent of regular marijuana smokers used another illicit drug later in life.

 One of those drugs is heroin.
 Studies suggest the majority of heroin users began with alcohol or marijuana.
-In fact, marijuana users are three times more likely to abuse heroin than nonusers, according to the Centers for Disease Control and Prevention.
+In fact, marijuana users are three times more likely than nonusers to abuse heroin, according to the Centers for Disease Control and Prevention.

-Another study, by the Journal of the American Medical Association, found individuals who used marijuana by age 17 were two to five times more likely to experience substance abuse later in life than those who did not.
+Another study, by the Journal of the American Medical Association, found that individuals who used marijuana by age 17 were two to five times more likely to experience substance abuse later in life than those who did not.

-The study also found alternative factors, such as depression, social anxiety and parental conflicts, had a minimal impact on the results.
+The study also found that alternative factors, such as depression, social anxiety and parental conflicts, had a minimal impact on the results.
 This goes against the idea that environmental factors are the leading cause of substance abuse.

 However, a report by the Journal of Health and Social Behavior found that marijuana’s influence as a gateway drug is contingent on factors such as employment status and other life events.
 It does suggest a moderate relationship between marijuana use and other illicit drug abuse.

 Prescription drug abuse has exploded in popularity.
 About 52 million Americans 12 and older have used prescription drugs non-medically in their lifetime, per NIDA.
 Opioids are the most abused prescription drugs.

 Prescription drugs are linked to heroin use.
 Heroin is a synthesized opioid that can be cut with other prescription drugs, such as fentanyl, to achieve a more potent high.
 Many prescription drugs have similar effects to heroin, which has led to many opioid abusers transitioning to the substance.
 The substances are extremely dangerous.
 Heroin and fentanyl have been linked to thousands of overdose deaths in recent years.